LiorSinai/liorsinai.github.io/_posts/2021-12-06-quaternion-4-interpolation.md

 # Interpolation with Quaternions
 ## Introduction

-This is a demo of the two interpolation methods that will be described in this article: lerp and slerp.
+This is a demo of the two interpolation methods that will be described in this article.
 Using the default button sets the stick aeroplane to the same settings as the space cruiser in [part 1][introduction].
 See the source code [here][Quaternion.js].

 [Quaternion.js]: {{ "assets/posts/quaternions/Quaternion.js" | relative_url }}